Ivory Coast's Gbagbo appears before ICC

 Results certified by the United Nations showed Ouattara won the election by a near 8-point margin, but his rival refused to concede and cracked down on suspected Ouattara supporters.

-Dressed in a dark suit, white shirt and dark blue tie, looking rested and in good health, Gbagbo confirmed his identity and date of birth and told the world's top war crimes court that conditions at the detention centre where he has been held were "fine".
+Dressed in a dark suit, white shirt and dark blue tie and looking rested and in good health, Gbagbo confirmed his identity and date of birth and told the world's top war crimes court that conditions at the detention centre where he has been held were "fine".

 COMPLAINTS